-With the modem router powered on, press and hold down the Reset button on the modem router for 8 seconds until all LEDs turn on momentarily, then release the button.
+With the modem router powered on, press and hold down the RESET button on the side panel of the modem router for 10 seconds until all LEDs turn on momentarily, then release the button.

-Note: Once the modem router is reset, the current configuration settings will be lost and you will need to re-configure the modem router.
+■ Note: Once the modem router is reset, the current configuration settings will be lost and you will need to re-configure the modem router.

 T2.
-What should I do if I forgot my password?
+What can I do if I forgot my password?